Zavitar97/PDF.Encrypt/README.md

 This project is licensed under the MIT License.
 Refer to the LICENSE file for detailed information.

 ## Acknowledgments
-This tool was developed by the LeonteqSecurity team using the Apache PDFBox library, an open-source project.
-Special thanks to the LeonteqSecurity team for providing a robust PDF manipulation tool.
+This tool was developed using the Apache PDFBox library, an open-source project.

 If you have any questions, encounter issues, or want to make suggestions, please don't hesitate to create an issue on GitHub.
 We value your feedback and contributions.